 3. Make Clear Boundaries

 Setting clear boundaries and sticking to them is extremely important.
 Sticking to the boundaries can be hard - it’s easier to give someone a second chance, or third, or just one more.
-But it’s crucial to take the hard path and stick to boundaries, or you step into the role of enabling an addiction.
+But it’s crucial to take the hard path and stick to boundaries, or you step into the role of enabling an addiction that can harm the recovery process.

 4. Offer Support and Encouragement